 Compulsory Subjects

-All students are required to choose from Home Language, First Additional Language, and Mathematics or Mathematical Literacy to qualify for the matric exams.
+All students are required to study a Home Language, First Additional Language, and Mathematics or Mathematical Literacy to qualify for the matric exams.

-The table below lists the compulsory subjects that students must choose from:
+The table below lists the compulsory subjects for the matric exam:

 | Home Language (choose 1) | Afrikaans, English, IsiNdebele, IsiXhosa, IsiZulu, Sepedi, Sesotho, Setswana, Siswati, Tshivenda, or Xitsonga. |